Easy Moss And Lavender Bud Wreath

 Step 3: A Nest Adds a Touch of Nature

 Adding the next is completely optional.
-However, I adore the added rustic look it adds to the wreath.
+However, I adore the added rustic look and natural elements it adds to this simple wreath.
 I made these in minutes I enjoy scattering these around our home, especially for spring decor!

 bowl of buds